isaac-weisberg/Insecurity/README.md

 - Automatic `pushViewController`/`popViewController` calls for `UINavigationController` presentation
 - Automatic dismissal/popping of **multiple** view controllers if all of them finish simultaneously
 - Automatic detection of modal iOS 13 form sheet dismissal in modal presentation
-- Automatic detection of `interactivePopGestureRecognized` dismissal in `UINavigationController`
+- Automatic detection of `interactivePopGestureRecognizer` dismissal in `UINavigationController`
-- Propagation of results of showing a screen to the parent
+- Propagation of results to the parent
 - Ability to organize custom coordinators that allow for magical modification of `UINavigationController` stack or modal presentation stack
 - Automatic management of a `UIWindow`